At Emirates, it is our goal to provide each and every passenger with unparalleled convenience and comfort.

 Passengers with disabilities are entitled to extra baggage allowances, free of charge, as follows:

-Passengers travelling with infants (under two years of age) on any route not including North or South America may check in up to 10kg (22lb) additional baggage, in addition to your usual baggage allowance.
+Passengers travelling with infants (under two years of age) on any route not including North, Central or South America may check in up to 10kg (22lb) of baggage for the infant.
+This baggage allowance will be shown on the infant’s ticket.

-Passengers travelling with infants (under two years of age) on any route that includes North or South America, may check one extra piece of baggage in addition to your usual baggage allowance, regardless of cabin class.
-This extra piece must be 23kg (50lb) or less, with total dimensions (length + width + height) not exceeding 115 cm (45 inches).
+Passengers travelling with infants (under two years of age) on any route that includes North, Central or South America, may check one piece of baggage for the infant, regardless of cabin class.
+This baggage allowance will be shown on the infant’s ticket.
+This piece must be 23kg (50lb) or less, with total dimensions (length + width + height) not exceeding 115cm (45 inches).

 You may also bring one carry-cot or one fully collapsible stroller as a carry-on item if cabin space is available or as checked baggage at no extra charge.